 After the storage account is reconfigured for geo-redundancy, it's possible to initiate another failover from the new primary back to the new secondary.
 In this case, the original primary region prior to the failover becomes the primary region again, and is configured to be locally redundant.
 All data in the post-failover primary region (the original secondary) is then lost.
 If most of the data in the storage account has not been copied to the new secondary before you fail back, you could suffer a major data loss.

 To avoid a major data loss, check the value of the Last Sync Time property before failing back.
 Compare the last sync time to the last times that data was written to the new primary to evaluate expected data loss.

 Initiate an account failover

 You can initiate an account failover from the Azure portal, PowerShell, Azure CLI, or the Azure Storage resource provider API.
-For more information on how to initiate a failover, see Initiate an account failover (preview).
+For more information on how to initiate a failover, see Initiate an account failover.

-Review the additional considerations described in this section to understand how your applications and services may be affected when you force a failover during the preview period.
+Review the additional considerations described in this section to understand how your applications and services may be affected when you force a failover.

 Azure virtual machines

 Azure virtual machines (VMs) do not fail over as part of an account failover.
 If the primary region becomes unavailable, and you fail over to the secondary region, then you will need to recreate any VMs after the failover.
 Also, there is a potential data loss associated with the account failover.
 Microsoft recommends the following high availability and disaster recovery guidance specific to virtual machines in Azure.

 Azure unmanaged disks